neo-project/docs/tutorial/en-us/3-transactions/3-NEO_transaction_types.md

 | `claims` | array | References to spent outputs in previous transactions |

 #### Claims
-A `claim` is a reference to a spent [`output`](2-Structure_of_NEO_transactions.md#outputs) (only for the NEO asset) in a previous transaction.
+A `claim` is a reference to a spent [`output`](2-Structure_of_NEO_transactions.md#outputs) (only for the Neo asset) in a previous transaction.
 Each transaction can have up to 65536 claim references.
 Each claim reference in the array of claims has a set of required attributes.

 | Field  | Type    | Description                                    |
 |--------|---------|------------------------------------------------|
 | `txid` | uint256 | The transaction hash of the referenced output  |
 | `vout` | uint16  | The index of the outputs array to use as input |

 Once an output from a previous transaction is used as a claim reference, it will be considered `claimed` and cannot be used anymore in any future claims.
-The amount of GAS that can be claimed will be calculated by the total GAS distribution in all blocks while the referenced NEO asset was in the respective contract address.
+The amount of GAS that can be claimed will be calculated by the total GAS distribution in all blocks while the referenced Neo asset was in the respective contract address.

 Example: